vespa-engine/docker-image-dev/README.md

 ### SSH troubleshooting

-If the ssh command fails, e.g. with the following message:
+*   If the ssh command fails, e.g. with the following message:

-`ssh kex_exchange_identification: Connection closed by remote host`
+    ```ssh kex_exchange_identification: Connection closed by remote host```

     then, execute an interactive shell on the container:

         docker exec -it vespa-dev-almalinux-8 /bin/bash

     Inside the shell, check if there are any host keys:

         ls -l /etc/ssh

     If the folder does not contain any `ssh_host_*` files, use this command to generate host keys:

         sudo ssh-keygen -A

     Then, start the ssh daemon:

         $(which sshd)

     If you need to debug further, add the flags `-Ddp` to the above command.
-In another terminal, try to ssh into the container again with the appropriate level of verbosity, e.g.
+In another terminal, try to ssh
+    into the container again with the appropriate level of verbosity, e.g.

         ssh -vvv -A 127.0.0.1 -p 3334

+*   If container is removed and recreated with the same volume, ssh into that container will fail with the following message:

+    ```Host key for [127.0.0.1]:3334 has changed and you have requested strict checking.```

+    To fix that you need to remove old references to the host in the `known_hosts` file:

+        ssh-keygen -R '[127.0.0.1]:3334'

 ### CLion 2024.3 configuration (MacOS client)